Kawasoti: Education

-Lumbini Aawasiya Madhyamik Vidhyalaya is the only school in the town that is undertaking the training of National Cadet Corps under the supervision of the Nepal Army.
+Lumbini,Noble Academy,Gandaki etc are the school in the town that is undertaking the training of National Cadet Corps under the supervision of the Nepal Army.
 More importantly, Lumbini Aawasiya Madhyamik Vidhyalaya is also having students exchange at the international level.
-Shree Shiva Higher Secondary School is a top school of Kawasoti as well as it lies in the top 10 schools in Nepal and is named as a model school of Nepal.
+Shree Shiva Higher Secondary School is a top school of Kawasoti as well, as it is in the top 10 schools in Nepal and is named as a model school of Nepal.